 What is gonorrhea?

-Gonorrhea is a sexually transmitted infection (STI) caused by bacteria.
-In women, the infection may occur in the opening of the uterus, also known as the cervix, and fallopian tubes.
-In both men and women, the infection may occur in the rectum (the part of your intestine that ends at the anus), throat and the urethra (the tube that carries urine from the bladder).
+Gonorrhea is a Sexually Transmitted Infection (STI) caused by bacteria.
+The infection may occur in the rectum (the part of your intestine that ends at the anus), throat and urethra (the tube that carries urine from the bladder).
+The infection may also occur in the opening to the uterus, also known as the cervix, and the fallopian tubes.

-To find out if you have gonorrhea, you need to see a health care provider and have lab tests done.
+To find out if you have gonorrhea, you need to visit a health care provider and have lab tests done.
+Some areas also have express testing available.
+Visit GetCheckedOnline or your local Health Authority website for more information.

 How is it spread?